fongc123/notes/Kubernetes/Application Management.md

 > [!INFO]
 > Multiple config maps can be specified under `envFrom`.

-The `env.valueFrom.configMapKeyRef` field will get a specific key-value pair from the config map.
+The `env.valueFrom.configMapKeyRef` field will get a single key-value pair from the config map.

 ```yaml
 apiVersion: v1